MobilityData/mobility-feed-api/functions-python/tasks_executor/README.md

 | `revoked_stable_ids` | Feeds that lost the seal in this run |
 | `first_evaluations` | Criteria evaluated for the first time (no stored row yet) |
 | `evaluations` | The notable outcomes: one entry per feed and criterion whose verdict moved, with `observed_pass`, `confirmed_pass`, `previously_confirmed_pass`, `on_probation` and `reason`.
 A first evaluation appears only if it landed on a failure; the rest are counted by `first_evaluations`.
 When `stable_feed_ids` is set, every criterion of those feeds is included whether or not it moved |

-> Note: no Cloud Scheduler job is defined for this task yet — invoke it manually.
-Once
-> scheduled it should run after the daily `check_gtfs_feed_availability` job, since the
-> Available criterion reads the availability rows recorded for the day.

 #### Running it locally